 A platform for opinion pieces from the various DigiGen partners.
 The topics range from family life and leisure time to educational institutions and civic participation.

-A collection of resources produced by the DigiGen team, including working papers, policy recommendations, toolkits, and events.
+A collection of resources produced by the DigiGen team, including working papers, policy recommendations, and toolkits.